waldronmatt/musicWebTemplate/README.md

 To edit the home section:

 1) Substitute your picture name in class "hero" in style.css
-2) Edit your tagline,call-to-action (CTA), and CTA link in the class "home" in index.html
+2) Edit your tagline, call-to-action (CTA), and CTA link in the class "home" in index.html

 To edit the about section: